Hyperpolymath/LOL/README.md

 <hr/>

-### Comparison of 1000Langs and the massive parallel corpora
+### Comparison of LOL and the massive parallel corpora

-Here we compare language coverage of massively parallel corpus and 1000Langs:
+Here we compare language coverage of massively parallel corpus and LOL:

 ![download](https://user-images.githubusercontent.com/8551117/50157022-981cfb00-02d0-11e9-9459-5e318e62ea70.png)

-In  1199  out iso codes of  1526  total, 1000Langs crawled larger max verses for the iso code!
+In  1199  out iso codes of  1526  total, LOL crawled larger max verses for the iso code!
-In  912  out iso codes of  1239  total intersection, 1000Langs crawled larger max verses for the iso code!
+In  912  out iso codes of  1239  total intersection, LOL crawled larger max verses for the iso code!

 For a detailed comparison please see 'reports>comparison.xlsx'.